 As soon as you have an official employment contract, you need to take out Dutch health insurance.
 Our section on health insurance covers everything you need to know about insurance in the Netherlands.

-For students of the EU and Switzerland, you do not need work permit in order to take up a part-time job.
-For students of Croatia, transitional rules still apply so you still need a work permit.
+Students from the EU, Liechtenstein, Norway, Iceland and Switzerland do not need a work permit in order to take up a part-time job.
 Students from Japan do not need a work permit, but they do need a residence permit.

 If you come from any other country, you will need a work permit.
 You cannot apply for a work permit yourself; it is something your employer has to do for you.
 Furthermore, immigration laws restrict the number of hours you can work each week.
 You may either work seasonal full-time employment or part-time throughout the year (maximum 10 hours per week).
 You cannot do both.